 Even if whatever you did was really bad, it isn't helpful to punish yourself.
-Everyone does something that they end up regretting at some point, and the best thing to do is to learn from it and not repeat the same mistake.
+Everyone does something that they end up regretting at some point, and the best thing to do is to learn from your mistakes and not repeat them.

 2. Forgive yourself.